NextDevv/sharp-economy/README.md

 # sharp-economy
-This repository it's about my minecraft plugin that uses data base :)
+Sharp economy plugin, it's a private plugin from the server SharpPVP (Created by me :) )